 Exceptions in the EO Act

 Discriminatory conduct may not be unlawful if one or more of the general or specific exceptions in the EO Act apply to the conduct.
-The EO Act’s exceptions include (but are not limited to):
+The EO Act’s exceptions include:

 • Genuine occupational requirements (s 26)